 On September 29, 2006, the Company entered into a Material Definitive Agreement with InfuSystem, Inc. who, if the Business Combination will be consummated, will be the surviving corporation and continue its corporate existence under the laws of the State of California.
-An in depth discussion of the possible merger can be found under footnote 9.
+An in depth discussion of the possible merger can be found under footnote 10.

-Results of Operations for the Three and Nine months Ended September 30, 2006 with Comparable Prior Year Periods
+Results of Operations for the Three and Nine months Ended September 30, 2006 with Prior Year Period

-During the three months ended September 30, 2006, we had not yet consummated a business combination with one or more operating businesses, however we signed a Material Definitive Agreement (see footnote 9) and incurred non-cash expenses of \$1,142,240 and \$13,049,996, which represented the amortization of stock based compensation and the value of 2,416,666 shares granted to two of the Company's Directors, respectively.
-The balance of expenses were offset by interest income of \$1,174,645, resulting in a net loss of \$13,582,230 for the three months ended September 30, 2006.
+During the three months ended September 30, 2006, we had not yet consummated a business combination with one or more operating businesses, however we signed a Material Definitive Agreement (see footnote 10) and incurred non-cash expenses of \$1,142,240 and \$13,049,996, which represented the amortization of stock based compensation and the value of 2,416,666 shares granted to two of the Company's Directors, respectively, as well as a non-cash loss on warrant liabilities of \$337,505.
+The balance of expenses were offset by interest income of \$1,174,645, resulting in a net loss of \$13,919,735 for the three months ended September 30, 2006.

 During the nine months ended September 30, 2006, in addition to incurring \$5,523,757 and \$13,049,996 of non-cash expenses, we completed our initial public offering.
-The net loss of \$17,478,072 for the nine months ended September 30, 2006 primarily consisted of non-cash expenses, representing amortization of compensation costs and the value of granted stock.
-These expenses were offset by interest income totaling \$2,031,677, earned on proceeds from the Public Offering.
+The net loss of \$8,027,932 for the nine months ended September 30, 2006 primarily consisted of non-cash expenses, representing amortization of compensation costs and the value of granted stock.
+These expenses were offset by interest income totaling \$2,031,677, earned on proceeds from the Public Offering, and a non-cash gain of \$9,450,140 on warrant liabilities.

-For the comparable periods of the prior year which comprised August 15, 2005 (date of inception) to September 30, 2005, the Company had substantially no operations.
+For the period of the prior year which comprised August 15, 2005 (date of inception) to September 30, 2005, the Company had substantially no operations.